solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 # Smart Contracts Engine

-The goal of this RFC is to define a set of constraints for APIs and smart contracts runtime such that we can execute our smart contracts safely on massively parallel hardware such as a GPU.
+The goal of this RFC is to define a set of constraints for APIs and smart contracts runtime such that we can execute our contracts safely on massively parallel hardware such as a GPU.

 ## Version